Examples of AWS Audit Manager controls - AWS Audit Manager

 Audit Manager takes the following steps to collect evidence for this control:

 2. The result of the resource assessment is saved and converted into auditor-friendly evidence.
-Audit Manager generates configuration data evidence for controls that use API calls as a data source type.
-This evidence contains the original data that's captured from the API responses, and additional metadata that indicates which control the data supports.
+This evidence contains the original data that's captured from each data source, and additional metadata that indicates which control the data supports.

-3. Audit Manager attaches the saved evidence to the control in your assessment that’s named MA-5(3) - Citizenship Requirements for Classified Systems.
+3. Audit Manager attaches the saved evidence to the control in your assessment that’s named Personnel Termination.

 How you can manually upload evidence for this control